Quasilinear SPDEs via rough paths: Stochastic bounds

 \section{Stochastic bounds}

 We now present the stochastic bounds which are necessary as input into our deterministic theory.
-We consider a random distribution $f$, construct (renormalized) commutators, and show that the bounds \eqref{c.1} and \eqref{x93} hold for these objects.
+We consider a random distribution $f$, construct (renormalized) commutators, and show that the bounds \eqref{x92} and \eqref{x93} hold for these objects.
 The calculations in this section are inspired by a similar reasoning (in a more complicated situation) in \cite[Sec.
 5]{HairerPardoux}, \cite[Sec.
 10]{HairerRegularity}; for the reader's convenience we provide self-contained proofs.

-Let $f$ be a Gaussian centered distribution which is $1$-periodic in both the $x_1$ and the $x_2$ direction.
-Such a distribution is most conveniently represented in terms of its Fourier series development given by
+Let $f$ be a stationary centered Gaussian distribution which is periodic in both the $x_1$ and the $x_2$ direction.
+Such a distribution is most conveniently represented in terms of its Fourier series

 which converges in a suitable topology on distributions.
-Here the $Z_k$ are complex-valued centered Gaussians which are independent except for the symmetry constraint $Z_k = \bar{Z}_{-k}$ and satisfy $ \langle Z_k Z_{-\ell}\rangle = \delta_{k,\ell}$.
+The $Z_k$ are complex-valued centered Gaussians which are independent except for the symmetry constraint $Z_k = \bar{Z}_{-k}$ and satisfy $ \langle Z_k Z_{-\ell}\rangle = \delta_{k,\ell}$, where as in the introduction we use angled brackets $\langle \cdot \rangle$ to denote the expectation of a random variable.
 The coefficients $\sqrt{\hat{C}}$ are assumed to be real-valued, non-negative, and symmetric $\sqrt{\hat{C}(k)} = \sqrt{\hat{C}(-k)}$.
-This notation is chosen because in the case where realisations from $f$ are (say smooth) functions the coefficients in \eqref{SB1} do coincide with the square root of the Fourier transform of the covariance function as we now demonstrate.
-If, using the stationarity of $f$, we define the covariance function
+This notation is chosen because in the case where realizations from $f$ are (say smooth) functions the coefficients in \eqref{SB1} coincide with the square root of the Fourier series of the covariance function.